sng23/miniproject2/README.md

 ## Recommended Plan of Attack
 We need to divide the tasks among the team members in a way that will minimize how much we trip over each other
 * Minimize potential for merge conflicts
-* One branch per 'module' or one branch per team member
+* One branch per 'module'
 * Dependencies need to be scaffolded first
-* Treat dev like you would treat master

 ## Branching Strategy
 * Recommend all branches come off dev and return to dev, master stays pristine